 The training is designed to meet requirements for psychology licensure as well as the competencies required for certification required by the American Association for Sexual Educators, Counselors and Therapists (AASECT).
 The fellowship prepares fellows to provide sex and gender therapy for a wide variety of individuals, oftentimes with co-morbid psychiatric diagnoses.

-- Through provision of 15-26 hours per week of direct individual, family, or group therapy under supervision, learn the methods of treating a variety of sexual dysfunctions, disorders, sexual orientation, and gender identity issues.
-Depending upon the specific human sexuality fellowship, the amount of time devoted to clinical activity versus research varies, but are specified in the fellowship descriptions.
+- Through provision of 13-26 hours per week of direct individual, family, or group therapy under supervision, learn the methods of treating a variety of sexual dysfunctions, disorders, sexual orientation, and gender identity issues.
+Depending upon the specific fellowship, the amount of time devoted to clinical activity versus research varies, but are specified in the fellowship descriptions.

 - Learn to work effectively in an inter-professional team (faculty psychologists, psychiatry physician assistant, nurse practitioner, family physician, support staff)

-- Learn to provide education to medical students, family medicine residents on topics such as sex history taking, basic counseling skills for sexual concerns and problems.
+- Learn to provide education to medical students, family medicine residents on topics such as sex history taking, basic counseling skills for sexual and/or gender concerns and problems.

-- Advance your skills in conducting scholarly activity that advances the field of sexual therapy and research
+- Advance skills in conducting scholarly activity that advances the field of sexual and/or gender therapy and research.

 There are required training activities, including a minimum of 3 hours of clinical supervision per week plus additional clinical and research supervision.